shiwaforce/pocok.io/source/documentation/index.md

 - configure plans for demo purposes with predefined content, so any one in your team could demonstrate any project to the client with easy.

-### Proco Repo.
+### Poco Repo.
-Proco Repo - is a collection of Proco Projects.
+Poco Repo - is a collection of Poco Projects.
-With the help of Proco Repo you will be able to organise and manage your projects in a simple way.
+With the help of Poco Repo you will be able to organise and manage your projects in a simple way.
-Proco Repo example:
+Poco Repo example:
 ```
 my-project-1:
-  file: proco.yaml
+  file: poco.yaml
   git: ssh://git@git-server.com/my-project-1
 my-project-2:
-  file: proco.yaml
+  file: poco.yaml
   git: ssh://git@git-server.com/my-project-2
 ```

-### Proco Catalog
+### Poco Catalog
-Proco Catalog - is a collection of Proco Repos.
-Add multiple Proco Repos form same or different resources.
+Poco Catalog - is a collection of Poco Repos.
+Add multiple Poco Repos form same or different resources.